ManideepPaul/live-class-project-12/README.md

 <br>

-I was strugling to align `left-section` and `right-section`.
-After learning more about Flex-Box finally able to align them.
+I was strugling to design the email input part.
+After doing some googling finally able to make it.

-- It took me around **2 hour 30 min** max to complete the project.
+- It took me **3 hour** max to complete the project.

 <br>